loadingio/ldcover/README.md

    - toggle.off: when ldcover is toggled off.
  - `isOn()`: is this modal active ( opened ). return true or false
  - `lock()`: lock this cover. ( can't be dismissed by escaping )
+   - alternatively, you can lock cover by adding `data-lock="true"` attribute to cover root.
  - `root()`: get cover root node.
  - `zmgr(mgr)`: set z-index manager for this cover. return the zmgr used if `mgr` is omitted.
  - `append(node)`: insert `node` in the base node of this cover.